Reflective Supervision Learning Collaborative©

-- Receive 20 hours of Reflective Supervision toward the New York State Association for Infant Mental Health Endorsement.
+- Training and Reflective Supervision/Consultation hours can be applied toward the New York State Association for Infant Mental Health Endorsement.

 In addition to Reflective Supervision/Consultation (RS/C) being the gold standard of support for front line staff across infant and young child serving disciplines, RS/C is increasingly being highlighted as a necessary requirement of fidelity and best practice in many Evidenced Based Practices.
 In addition to RS/C becoming an increasing expectation in EBP’s it is also a cornerstone of Infant and Early Childhood Mental Health practice.
 As New York State, and the Rochester area specifically, is experiencing an increased value of, and demand for Infant and Early Childhood Mental Health specialists across sectors, the shortage of trained RS/C providers is increasingly evident.
 Additionally, in 2016 The New York State Association for Infant Mental Health adopted The Alliance for the Advancement of Infant Mental Health’s Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant and Early Childhood Mental Health®.
 The Endorsement® system is the premiere, global effort that identifies best practice competencies across disciplines and settings.
 Receiving Reflective Supervision through a vetted and/or Endorsed professional is a requirement of this set of standards and competencies.
 For professionals aiming to become Endorsed as an Infant Mental Specialist (III) or an Infant Mental Health Mentor (IV), and provide NYS-AIMH approved RS/C for supervisees seeking Endorsement, this course aims to meet many of the training and experiential standards and competencies specific to supervision for the New York State Infant Mental Health Endorsement and will allow professionals to pursue this post-degree specialization and credential; a specialization and credential increasing in demand in the Rochester area and in NYS.